 If you want to travel from Turkey to Iran I can recommend the Dogu express.
 You will get to see a bit of northeastern Anatolia as well and the Turkey to Iran border crossing at Gurbulak Bazargan is easy and straightforward.

-From Turkey to Iran
+Turkey to Iran border crossing

 Crossing a border can be a long and stressful event.
 I started early in the morning from Dogubayezit so I would reach Tabriz before nightfall.
 It was cold, but after yesterday’s snowstorms I was happy with the clear blue sky.
 Finally I saw Mount Ararat rising from the plains.
 Christians believe this dormant volcano was the resting place of the Arc of Noah.